mushahid54/angular-front-end-activity/README.md

-Tratoli Frontend
+Frontend
 ================

-This is the tratoli front end project to test the backend
+This is the front end project to test the backend

 Instructions to run the frontend locally
 ----------------------------------------